PHX2600/The-Archive/forum/General Discussion/1156 - First printed use of the term quotHackerquot.md

 the phone line like heroin through an addict's veins, an electronic pulse is sent out, a refuge from the day-to-day incompetencies is sought... a board is found.
-        &quot;This is it... this is where I belong...&quot;
+        "This is it... this is where I belong..."
         I know everyone here... even if I've never met them, never talked to them, may never hear from them again...
 I know you all...
         Damn kid.
 Tying up the phone line again.
 They're all alike...